munggonegg/pbiviz-setup/README.md

 5. When you add a new Developer Visual and Data to your report, it looks like this:
 <img src="https://raw.githubusercontent.com/munggonegg/pbiviz-setup/refs/heads/main/assets/image5.png" alt="Step 5" width="250"/>

+## 📋 Summary

+This guide walks you through the complete process of setting up and building custom Power BI visuals using the pbiviz CLI and React:

+1. Install Node.js – Required runtime environment for building visuals.

+2. Install pbiviz – CLI tool for creating and managing Power BI visuals.

+3. Enable Developer Mode – Allows testing custom visuals in Power BI service.

+4. Create a Visual Project – Scaffold a new visual with the CLI.

+5. Set Up React – Integrate React for building component-based UIs.

+6. Create & Use a Component – Build and render a simple React component.

+7. Configure TypeScript – Update tsconfig.json for JSX and React types.

+8. Test the Visual – Run the visual locally and load it into Power BI.

+By the end, you'll have a working custom Power BI visual powered by React, ready for further development and styling.